 Thank you for your information, Aldo.

-Product images of this eleuterokok gentlemen from the Salvia Paradise at a glance downloaded somewhere from the web.
+The product photos of this eleuterokok gentlemen from the Salvia Paradise at a glance downloaded somewhere from the web.
 It has a poor resolution, and even the glued Chinese characters "c 'úcia" at the bottom right (so the Chinese call eleuterokoku).
-Despite the poor quality of the photo, it appears to be peeled wood material originating from small twigs (or roots) of a woody shrub by which eleuterokok (completely incorrectly referred to as Siberian ginseng ) is - an eleutrokrook glue.
+Despite the poor quality of the photo, it appears to be peeled wood material originating from small twigs (or roots) of a woody shrub by which eleuterokok (completely incorrectly referred to as Siberian ginseng ) is - eleuterokokové pinch.
 Otherwise you are the second to ask about this eleuterokok (by photo).
 Another reader - Martin - has also sent me his own photos with already exhausted Soxhlet extractor .

 All the woody eleutherococcus drug we found here in Taiwan for use in the treatment of TČM came from the substantially thicker parts of the plant and looked completely different.
 Its price level will probably not be able to compete.
 That's not to say that the small diameter material would be bad.
-Although MSP prefers bigger and better looking parts of plants, I think the material on your picture can be OK, if it is clean and has no other problem.
+Although MSP prefers bigger and better looking parts of plants, I think the material on the picture you send may well be ok if it is clean and has no other problem.

 Ad slivovice: thumb up!